-MBKU is regionally accredited by the Accrediting Commission for Senior Colleges and Universities of the Western Association of Schools and Colleges (WASC), 985 Atlantic Ave., Suite 100, Alameda, CA 94501; 510.748.9001; e-mail: wascsr@wascsenior.org.
+MBKU is regionally accredited by the WASC Senior College & University Commission (WSCUC), 1001 Marina Village Parkway, Suite 402, Alameda, CA 94501; 510.748.9001; Email: wascsr@wascsenior.org.

-The Doctor of Optometry program at SCCO is accredited professionally and nationally by the Accreditation Council on Optometric Education of the American Optometric Association, 243 N. Lindbergh Blvd., St. Louis, MO 63141-7881.
+The Doctor of Optometry program at SCCO is accredited professionally and nationally by the Accreditation Council on Optometric Education of the American Optometric Association, 243 North Lindbergh Boulevard., St. Louis, MO 63141-7881.